sagar87/tensorsignatures/docs/tutorials.rst

 +----------------------------+-----------+-----------+---------------------------+

 From this we can see that our simulated :code:`data_set` contains two additional genomic dimensions with size 3 and 5 respectively.

-Note, that we can reconstruct the mutational spectra in each genomic dimension by summing over respective dimension.
-For example, to reconstruct the :math:`p\times n` mutation count matrix, which serves as an input for conventional mutational signature analysis, we could sum over all dimensions except the last two.
+Note, that we can reconstruct the :math:`p\times n` mutation count matrix, usually serving as an input for conventional mutational signature analysis, by summing over all dimensions except the last two (which represent base substitution types and samples respectively).
 The following code illustrates this operation.

 >>> snv_collapsed = snv.sum(axis=(0, 1, 2,)) # snv_collapsed.shape == (96, 100)
 >>> fig, axes = plt.subplots(3, 3, sharey=True, sharex=True)